 Product of the Month

 The sexiest man alive has graced us with his good looks on bottles of sunscreen.
-Will Ferrell’s Sunscreen Products sell for $13 (inc. S&H) and 100 percent of the proceeds benefit the Cancer For Scholarship Fund.
+Will Ferrell’s Sunscreen Products sell for $13 (inc. S&H) and 100 percent of the proceeds benefit the Cancer For College Scholarship Fund.
 The dashing actor — seen in Anchorman, Blades of Glory, Talladega Nights and more — has been friends with two-time cancer survivor and charity founder Craig Pollard since their college days.
 The 30 SPF PABA and fragrance free light lotion comes in Sexy Hot Tan and Sunstroke.
 Unfortunately, the limited edition Forbidden Fruit is sold out.
 For a full list of ingredients, to purchase and info on the charity, go here.
 Only ships to U.S. Canada and Mexico. — K.B.

 The Olympics in Sochi are on.
 Why not wear these red mitts inside, as you watch the games on TV, as well as outside during this wintery season?
 The Hudson Bay’s Canadian Olympic Collection 2014 Snow Top Red Mittens sell for just $10 and $3.33 from the purchase of every pair is donated to Canadian athletes through the Canadian Olympic Foundation.
 The mitts — which are acrylic and fleece-lined — are available in various sizes for infants, toddlers, youth and adults — as big as extra large.
 The gloves have a white “snow top” with “CAN” embossed on the top and a white maple leaf on the palm.
 The fold-over cuff also features the Olympic emblem.
 Order here or in-store.— K.B.